 Chernichaw made such an impression that, when one of the assistants went on vacation, Nickelodeon hired him for a two-week gig after college.
 “That two weeks turned into almost ten years at Nick.”

 So, what exactly did Chernichaw do as a model maker at Blue’s Clues?
-“Everything that you saw, we made,” Chernichaw explained.
+“Everything that you saw [on the show], we made,” Chernichaw explained.
 “We had an art room.
 It was like an arts and crafts room.
 It was incredible.
 We had fabrics, we had popsicle sticks, we had clay, we had paint….Everything that you saw in Blues Clues was actually designed and built out of clay, out of popsicle sticks, out of all the arts and crafts materials because…we wanted the kids to feel like they could make the things that they see on screen themselves.”

-Chernichaw’s years of doing paper-mâché in the basement paid off.
+Chernichaw’s years of sculpting clay in the basement during his childhood finally paid off.

-Even on the job, Chernichaw would always make himself known.
-“I didn't know when I was going to be let go… I always have that fear in myself.
-Even now it's like, ‘Am I going to be let go?’
-So I would just make the most of every day that I was there, especially early on.
+Even on the job, Chernichaw would always make sure to make the most of it.
+“I always have that fear…‘Am I going to be let go?” he admitted.
+“So I would just make the most of every day that I was there, especially early on.
 I would work most nights.
 I would stay late after everybody would go home.
 I would stay there to get a better grasp on things, to learn the software, and just to get a better idea of what was going on.
 And then back early in the morning.”

 In that role, Chernichaw was in charge of two teams (aptly named Salt and Pepper after the characters in the show), each assigned to different episodes.
 The teams would present art and models for the episodes, take his notes, and tweak as needed; these designers and model makers created model sheets for the characters, the backgrounds, and all the artwork.